ShettyGaneshprasad/Design4U/README.md

 # Design 4 U.

 This is a responsive website made for an architectural firm Design 4 U based in Mumbai owned by Vishal Yadav.
-This website has all Projects details and contact information required for client.
+This website has all Projects details and contact information required for their client.